nicolerollo/lablens/README.md

 - Qualitative interpretation (`DETECTED` / `POSITIVE` / etc.) uses a fixed keyword list and marks unrecognized phrasing as `qualitative_indeterminate` rather than guessing.
-- `sql/schema_postgres.sql` and `docker-compose.yml` prove the schema is portable, but `database.py` still talks to SQLite directly — see "PostgreSQL migration path" in [`docs/database.md`](docs/database.md).
+- `sql/schema_postgres.sql` and `docker-compose.yml` prove the schema is portable, but `database.py` still talks to SQLite directly.
+See "PostgreSQL migration path" in [`docs/database.md`](docs/database.md).
-- `lablens apply-review` (re-importing human corrections from a reviewed CSV back into the database) does not exist yet — `export-review` is one-directional today.
+- `lablens apply-review` (re-importing human corrections from a reviewed CSV back into the database) does not exist yet; `export-review` is one-directional today.
 See Future extensions.

 ## Future extensions